In our study of Proverbs chapter two, we see that God has provided the ultimate guidance counselor for our children as they begin their adult life.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-My son, if you accept my words and store up my commands within you, turning your ear to wisdom and applying your heart to understanding - indeed, if you call out for insight and cry aloud for understanding, and if you look for it as for hidden treasure,
+My son, if you will receive my words and store my commands inside you, paying attention to wisdom inclining your mind toward understanding — yes, if you will call for insight and raise your voice for discernment, if you seek it as you would silver and search for it as for hidden treasure —

 In chapter one, we saw that the young adult must choose whether they will enroll in the school of wisdom or the school of fools.
 Now, we see that, once they choose the school of wisdom, it takes work.
 Solomon urges his son to work at learning more of the things of God.
 In their day that meant memorizing the history of their people and the Law.
 For us, it involves reading and studying the Bible to know the will of God.
 Today, we have the convenience where we can use a Bible study app and find what we need in seconds but, in Solomon's day, they did not have the Scriptures in print for the common man.